 A Director at Trilogy Metals is Exercising Options

-Today it was reported that a Director at Trilogy Metals (TMQ), Janice Stairs, exercised options to buy 175,000 TMQ shares at $0.35 a share, for a total transaction value of $62.75K.
-The options were close to expired and Janice Stairs retained stocks.
+Yesterday it was reported that a Director at Trilogy Metals (TMQ), Kalidas Madhavpeddi, exercised options to buy 75,000 TMQ shares at $0.33 a share, for a total transaction value of $24.75K.
+The options were close to expired and Kalidas Madhavpeddi retained stocks.

-This recent transaction increases Janice Stairs’ holding in the company by 739.71% to a total of $478.9K.
-In addition to Janice Stairs, one other TMQ executive reported Buy trades in the last month.
+Following this transaction Kalidas Madhavpeddi’s holding in the company was increased by 41.69% to a total of $541K.
+In addition to Kalidas Madhavpeddi, 2 other TMQ executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>

-The insider sentiment on Trilogy Metals has been neutral according to 42 insider trades in the past three months.
+In the last 30 days, insiders have sold $492.4K worth of TMQ shares and purchased $150.3K worth of TMQ shares.
+The insider sentiment on Trilogy Metals has been neutral according to 46 insider trades in the past three months.
 This sentiment is lower than the average sentiment of company insiders in this sector.

-Janice Stairs’ trades have generated a 9.8% average return based on past transactions.
+Kalidas Madhavpeddi’s trades have generated a 4.0% average return based on past transactions.
 DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
 To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.